Motif-Backdoor: Rethinking the Backdoor Attack on Graph Neural Networks via Motifs: Motif View of Backdoor Attack

 \subsection{Implementation}

-In this section, we first use the algorithm Orca~\cite{hovcevar2014combinatorial} to perform motif analysis on the dataset, which can obtain the motif distribution of the target label samples (same as the target label selected by the attacker), as well as the sample distributions of the remaining labels.
+In this section, we first use the algorithm Orca~\cite{hovcevar2014combinatorial} to perform motif analysis on the four dataset, i.e., PROTEINS~\cite{borgwardt2005protein}, AIDS~\cite{rossi2015network}, NCI1~\cite{shervashidze2011weisfeiler}, and DBLP\_v1~\cite{pan2013graph}, which can obtain the motif distribution of the target label samples (same as the target label selected by the attacker), as well as the sample distributions of the remaining labels.
 Then, we evaluate the attack performance of the difference motifs as the trigger randomly injected into benign samples to launch a backdoor attack by the attack success rate.
 The result is shown in Fig.~\ref{fig:motif-ob}.
 Among them, motif distribution in $S_{tar}$ (a set of graphs labeled as the target label) represents the distribution of sample motifs in the dataset whose label is consistent with the target label selected by the attacker.
 The motif distribution in $S_{oth}$ (a set of graphs labeled as the non target labels) is the motif distribution of the remaining label samples.